intel-iot-devkit/iot-samples-cloud-setup/sap-iot.md

 1. Login to your SAP Cloud Platform Cockpit at [https://account.hanatrial.ondemand.com](https://account.hanatrial.ondemand.com)

-2. Click on "Internet of Things - Overview".

-3. Now click on the "Go to Service" link.
-This will open a new tab with the "Internet of Things Service Cockpit".
+2. Click on "Applications", then click on "Java Applications".
+This will display a new page with the list of Java applications.

-4. Click on "MMS Cockpit" link.
-This will open a new tab with the "MMS Cockpit".

-5. Click on "Logging" under "Monitoring" dropdown.
-This will open the "Logging" page.
+3. Click on the name "iotmms" in the list of applications.
+This will open the "iotmms - Overview" page.

-6. Click on the eyeglasses icon next to the "HTTP Access Logs" log you want to view, and the most recent data should be displayed in a new tab.
+4. Scroll down the page to the section labeled "Most Recent Logging".
+Click on the eyeglasses icon next to the "HTTP Access Logs" log you want to view, and the most recent data should be displayed in a new tab.